The Master and Sub-account feature enables multiple trading accounts within one Master account.

 - Sub-accounts can also be created for competition purposes, users can choose to mark these as “Trading Competition Account”.

-- Verified sub-accounts can also share Pulses with charts of their exchange wallet composition and the portfolio exposure percentage.
+- Basic Plus and above verified sub-accounts can also share Pulses with charts of their exchange wallet composition and the portfolio exposure percentage.
 To learn more, read our Bitfinex Pulse guide.

 Master Account role and capabilities

 When creating sub-accounts, they will all be linked to your first account which will become your Master Account.